 This past weekend, I visited a sister-friend who gave birth to a baby boy three weeks ago.
 She shared her fears about raising a child in this cold/evil world.
 I had the same fear/concern in July, so I could relate.
 I was afraid the devil was going to hurt my child.
 Fear gripped my soul in July while thinking of the rate of child abuse, racism and all the evil going on in the world.

-We discussed the fact that our generation is faced with raising children in a more complex world compared to generations before us.
-School rules and government policies regarding what to teach children and how to raise kids have become more complex.
+We discussed the fact that our generation is faced with raising children in a more complex society compared to generations before us.
+School rules and government policies regarding what to teach children and how to raise kids have become more immoral.
 Parents are losing control of the ability to influence the future and choices of their children.
-The evil of child molestation, bullying, kidnap, child-trafficking, amongst many other problems have become more prominent.
+The evil of child molestation, bullying, kidnap, child-trafficking, among many other problems have become more prominent.